ssvassiliev/Basics_of_Computers/_episodes/01-Introduction.md

 #### wsl - how to setup linux account account to be the same as windows

-Putting your WSL2 home directory on a Windows drive is not recommended because:
+- Putting your WSL2 home directory on a Windows drive is not recommended because:
     - Your Linux home directory should be on a POSIX-compliant drive.
     - Accessing Windows drives from WSL2 is extremely slow compared to the virtual ext4 filesystem.

-- Maybe demo WSL?
 Add screen shots:

-Accessing Linux files from Windows
+#### Accessing Linux files from Windows.
+This is NOT recommended, editing Linux files in Windows will corrupt them.
 You can type explorer.exe in the WSL terminal.
-This will oen files explorer in the current WSL directory Not recommended, editing Linux files in Windows will corrupt them.
-You can use VSCode with Remote - WSL extension
+This will oen files explorer in the current WSL directory You can use VSCode with Remote - WSL extension

-Accessing Windows files from Linux
+#### Accessing Windows files from Linux
 /mnc/c/Users/...

-- timing was good, skipped only "Choosing Hardware components"

-Could have been more basic, or split in 2 or more separate workshops with more time spent explaining various terms (e.g. drivers, shells, packages distributions...)m glossary woulf be helpful

 ### Glossary
 - ASCII